AdobeDocs/marketo-learn.en/help/fundamentals/content-marketing-learn.md

 ---
-title: - Learning about developing a content marketing strategy
+title: Learning about developing a content marketing strategy
 description: Attract, acquire, and engage your audience by developing a content marketing strategy.
-Learn the key steps for success that include optimizing and measuring th… (Descriptions should be between 60 and 160 characters)
 role: User
 level: Beginner
 kt: 10734
 thumbnail: 345417.jpeg
 ---

-# - Learning about developing a content marketing strategy
+# Learning about developing a content marketing strategy

 Attract, acquire, and engage your audience by developing a content marketing strategy.
 Learn the key steps for success that include optimizing and measuring the impact of your content.